Most and Least Expensive Cars to Insure in 2026: Complete Guide

 Can I lower insurance costs on a high-premium vehicle?

 Absolutely.
-Key strategies include aggressively comparing quotes across multiple insurers, stacking all eligible discounts (bundling, telematics, good driver), raising your deductible if financially feasible, and enrolling in a usage-based insurance program.
-Combining three to five qualifying discounts can save 30–50% off your base rate, and simply switching carriers can save hundreds per year.
+Key strategies include aggressively comparing quotes across 3–5 insurers, stacking all eligible discounts (bundling, telematics, good driver, defensive driving), raising your deductible if financially feasible, and enrolling in a usage-based insurance program.
+Combining multiple qualifying discounts can save 30–50% off your base rate, and simply switching carriers can save $300–$800+ per year.
+With rates stabilizing in 2026 and insurer competition growing, this is one of the best windows in years to negotiate a better deal.

 Why do some affordable cars have surprisingly high insurance rates?

 Some budget-priced vehicles carry elevated insurance premiums due to poor safety ratings, high theft rates, or repair costs that are expensive relative to their value.
 A car's purchase price and its insurance cost are not always correlated — insurers care about how much it costs to repair or replace, not how little you paid for it.
+Understanding what affects car insurance rates can help you identify which vehicle-specific factors are working against you.
 Always verify insurance costs for any specific make and model before purchasing, using free tools from MoneyGeek, Bankrate, or Insurify.

 Compare Car Insurance Rates in Ohio